Voyageur II Clothing and Equipment

 ☐ Art supplies

-☐ Camera – stored in a Pelican case, bring extra batteries or solar charger
+☐ Camera – stored in a Pelican case, bring extra batteries or a solar charger.
+You MUST speak to your leaders if you are considering bringing a drone.

 ☐ Extra batteries